Is Workplace Incivility Hurting Your Employee Retention? (2021 Update)

-Over 60% of employees intentionally cut down on work efforts after experiencing incivility in the workplace, research from Ted speaker and Professor, Christine Porath, has found.
-When you think of the financial impact this could have on a business, it’s clear incivility isn’t something to be ignored.
+Over 60% of employees intentionally cut down on work efforts after experiencing incivility in the workplace, according to research from Christine Porath, Ted speaker and Professor.
+With a huge financial and cultural impact, incivility brings to business here are our thoughts causes and how to tackle incivility.

 The problem with lack of civility in the workplace

-Incivility (or rude employees) has long been part of business culture, with some even accepting that this type of behaviour is needed for companies to thrive.
+Incivility has long been part of business culture, with some even accepting that this type of behaviour is needed for companies to thrive.
 But at what cost?

 Burnout and incivility

-Many employees are facing increasing workloads and longer working hours – especially since the lines between work and personal time have been blurred with our 24 hour access to email on our phone – making it increasingly harder to switch off!
+Many employees are facing increasing workloads and longer working hours – especially since the lines between work and personal time have been blurred with our 24-hour access to email on our phone – making it harder to switch off.

 When a person is stressed or burnt out, we know they find it more difficult to be empathetic – which is why the connection between burnout and employees treating each other well is so clearly linked.